alonitac/DevOpsBootcampUPES/tutorials/networking_http.md

 Cookie: ITEM=12345
 ```

-In this manner, Amazon server is able to track Berta’s activity, it knows exactly which pages she visited, in which order, and at what times!
+In this manner, Amazon server is able to track Berta's activity, it knows exactly which pages she visited, in which order, and at what times!

 ### The Dark Side of Cookies